H-1B Visa Stamping in India | Latest News, Documents & Process

 Eligibility for H-1B Stamping in India

-Once your petition is approved, professionals from India are eligible to move forward with the stamping process at the U.S. Embassy or Consulate in India.
+Once your petition is approved, professionals from India are eligible to move forward with the H-1B stamping process at the U.S. Embassy or Consulate in India.

 The stamping process in India follows the guidelines and regulations set by both USCIS and the U.S. Department of State.
 Whether you’re applying for an initial H-1B visa, seeking a renewal, or changing employers, the process remains largely the same.